HiFromAjay/hifromajay.github.io/index.md

  <a href="papers/mobilesoft19.pdf" target="_blank">Characterizing Android-specific crash bugs</a>
  <br>Ajay Kumar Jha, Sunghee Lee, Woo Jin Lee
  <br>In Proc. of the 6th IEEE/ACM International Conference on Mobile Software Engineering and Systems (MobileSoft), pp. 111-122.
-IEEE Press, 2019.
+2019.

  <a href="papers/jss18.pdf" target="_blank">An empirical study of collaborative model and its security risk in Android</a>
  <br>Ajay Kumar Jha, Woo Jin Lee